Hunteria zeylanica

 What's the taxonomical classification of Hunteria zeylanica?

 Hunteria zeylanica belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within the class Equisetopsida and the subclass Magnoliidae, it is further categorized under the order Gentianales.
-This plant is a member of the family Apocynaceae, specifically falling within the genus Hunteria, which culminates in its unique species designation, Hunteria zeylanica.
+Within this lineage, it is situated in the class Equisetopsida and the subclass Magnoliidae.
+Following the hierarchical structure of botanical classification, it falls under the order Gentianales and is a member of the family Apocynaceae.
+Ultimately, the plant is defined by its specific genus, Hunteria, and its unique species designation, zeylanica.

 What are the morphological characteristics of this plant?